Get exclusive member benefits & effect social change. Join Today

 The gamma probe measures how much radioactive iodine the thyroid has absorbed at the time of the scan.

-You will excrete the radioactive iodine in your urine for 24-48 hours after the test.
+You will excrete the radioactive iodine in your urine for 24 to 48 hours after the test.
 The amount of radioactive iodine used in an RAIU scan is so small that you won’t need to take any precautions.

 The results of your scan will be analyzed in context with your blood work and the other tests you have had (including a thyroid scan, if you’ve had one).